Divorce & Separation

 Financial arrangements upon divorce should be resolved.
 Please see our Financial & Property page and contact us to see how we can assist you further.

 What is Judicial Separation?

-Judicial Separation is the same process as divorce but there is no Decree Absolute, which means the Court officially recognises the separation but you can’t remarry.
-This process is usually used by people with deep religious or personal beliefs against divorce.
+Judicial Separation is the same process as divorce but there is no Final Order, which means the Court officially recognises the separation but you cannot remarry.
+This process is usually used by people with deep religious or personal beliefs that conflict with being divorced.

 What about Arrangements for the Children?

 If arrangements for the children cannot be agreed then you may need specific advice.
 Read more about Child Arrangements.